What is the purpose of the Aggie Park development?

 How will this project impact tailgating?

 Due to ongoing construction, tailgating space will not be available in Aggie Park during the 2021 football season.
-Tailgating will be available in other campus locations as authorized by Texas A&M University.
+Tailgating will be available in other campus locations as authorized by Texas A&M University; visit the university’s tailgating web page for details.
+Tailgaters can also consider some farther away parking areas with bus service to the stadium and great grassy areas: Lots 47, 50 and 51; Lots 18, 73 and 98; and Lots 110, 113 and Fan Field.
 Park construction is scheduled to be complete in time for the fall 2022 football season.
 After completion of the development project, fans will enjoy an enhanced tailgating experience with more tailgating space, level ground, and improved support infrastructure, including modern restroom facilities and access to food and beverage services.
 Tailgating operations in the park after the development will include both free and paid options and will be overseen and managed by the university and the athletic department.

 Will existing memorials in the park be impacted?